Local Mission Outreach

 CANCELLED During the COVID-19 Pandemic

 Unfortuantely, we are not able to hold our MB&S after school tutoring program during the pandemic.
-We hope to resume this program in the 2021 fall semester.
+For the time being, this program is currently suspended.

 MB&S endeavors to nourish the Mind, Body, and Spirit of youth in a safe caring environment.
 The program includes: